 I have certainly done a lot of research on it and unfortunately never quite got to publishing it.
 I did summarize most of the research done in this post.

-Severs disease (or calcaneal apophysitis) is common in kids (my kids had it) and something that I write about often (eg here and here) and participate in lot of discussions about it.
+Severs disease (or calcaneal apophysitis) is common in kids (my kids had it) and something that I write about often (eg here and here) and participate in lot of discussions about it, so check them out for more detail.

-1. We still do not know if the condition is due to excessive pull of the Achilles tendon or excessive ground impact on the growth plate. could be one or the other or it could be both.
+1. We still do not know if the condition is due to the excessive pull of the Achilles tendon or excessive ground impact on the growth plate.
+It could be one or the other or it could be both.
+Interestingly, there are some quite strong opinions either way as to which one it is, but in reality, we have no idea which one it is and it could easily be either one or a combination.
+It could also be different in different individuals.

 It is a condition that I often see from comments in forums that is frequently mismanaged.
 I do spend a lot of time on it at my Clinical Biomechanics Boot Camp course and like to tell the story about how I used to hate seeing it as my success rate used to be close to 100% failure; now its close to 100% success.
 The change was that dramatic once i realized what was going on with it; hence my reason for writing the blog post that I referred to above.